Chalermdej-l/Final_Project_FredETE/README.md

 make infra-create
 ```

-This will create BigQuery, Google Cloud Storage Bucket, VM Instances
+This will create [BigQuery](https://console.cloud.google.com/bigquery), [Google Cloud Storage](https://console.cloud.google.com/storage/browser), [VM] Instances(https://console.cloud.google.com/compute/instances)

 Once the code is done please go to the [VM Instances](https://console.cloud.google.com/compute/instances) and copy the external IP

 ![/other/image/repeoducesetup3.png](/other/image/repeoducesetup3.png)

-Please input the External IP into the .env file we will need this to connect to the VM
+Please input the External IP into the [.env](/.env) file we will need this to connect to the VM

 ### Step 2: Connect to the VM and install the dependency